Ergonomics is at its best when it serves.

 The study of ergonomics is not new; theories, university programs, books and experts abound.
 Interestingly, many have focused their efforts on either the workplace or automobile interiors.
 Both are important but ergonomics is so much more.

-To Excess Noise, the study of Ergonomics starts in the outside world and ends with any human physical receptor.
-A slippery floor is relevant to Ergonomics.
+To Excess Noise, the study of ergonomics starts in the outside world and ends with any human physical receptor.
+A slippery floor is relevant to ergonomics.
 So too is a noisy airport terminal, an overly dim restaurant or an uncomfortably wide bottle of apple juice.

 To their credit, beverage companies have long understood the importance of ergonomics.
 Their efforts to develop well contoured bottles, cans, cartons or other container have been endless.
 Hand indents, balanced centers of gravity and other solutions have made pouring more comfortable, simpler and safer.
 And yet, there are still problems.
 For instance, many beverage companies have neglected the relationship between package and refrigerator.
 Getting a carton of milk in and out of a refrigerator door shelf is still challenging at best.

 One quickly realizes how many daily situations require fixing; we need objects and spaces to better suit physical realities.
 Of course this applies to the workplace as well.
 Whether it be an office, a factory, a waiting room, a hallway or other professional space, ergonomics matter.
 The same applies to all forms of transport, a place of hospitality or even a place of healing.
 Consumer goods are evidently in need of good ergonomics.
 We all want a comfortable bed and who hasn't dropped a smartphone because its surface was too slippery?